kkiyama117/coc-toml/README.md

 ## !
 Important

-- This repo and package is under developing.

 - There are some bugs, unimplemented features, and documents missing, though I'm making efforts to add them on it.